On the cop number and the weak Meyniel conjecture for algebraic graphs: Introduction

-We recall that given a group $G$ and a subset $S$, the Cayley graph $C(G,S)$ (also sometimes known as the \emph{Cayley difference graph}) is the graph having the elements of $G$ as vertices and there is an edge from a vertex $u$ to vertex $v$ if $v=u s$ for some $s\in S$, while the Cayley sum graph $C_{\Sigma}(G,S)$ (also sometimes known as the \emph{addition Cayley graph}) has the elements of $G$ as vertices and there is an edge from a vertex $u$ to vertex $v$ if $v=u^{-1} s$ for some $s\in S$.
-There are important structural differences between Cayley graphs and Cayley sum graphs.
-This is because there is a high degree of symmetry in the case of Cayley graphs, which is sometimes lacking in the case of the Cayley-sum graphs.
-For example, the former is vertex-transitive, while the latter may fail to be vertex-transitive.
-This is true even in the context of abelian groups.
-Consider the Cayley graph $C(G,S)$ and the Cayley sum graph $C_{\Sigma}(G,S)$ of $G = \mathbb{Z}/n\mathbb{Z}$ ($n\geqslant 5$ and odd) with respect to the set $S = \lbrace \pm 1\rbrace$.
-The former is a cycle graph, while the latter is not (it is a path with loops at the endpoints and in turn is not vertex-transitive).
-Even though they are closely related to Cayley graphs, the apparent lack of symmetry in Cayley sum graphs sometimes poses a hindrance to analysing its structural properties.
-For instance, the question of vertex-connectivity of abelian Cayley sum graphs is a non-trivial problem and was treated by Grynkiewicz--Lev--Serra \cite{GrynkiewiczLevSerraConnCaylSum} recently.
-On the other hand, the question of vertex-connectivity of abelian Cayley graphs is relatively easy.
-Cayley sum graphs are interesting objects of study in their own right which is apparent from a flurry works on the subject including those of Chung \cite{Chung89JAMS}, and more recently those of Green \cite{GreenCountingSetsWithSmallSubsetsClique, GreenChromatic}, Green--Morris \cite{GreenMorrisCountingSetsWithSmallSubsets}, DeVos--Goddyn--Mohar--\v{S}\'{a}mal \cite{DeVosGoddynMoharSamalCayleySumFullerene}, Lev \cite{LevSumDiffHamiltCycle}, Amooshahi--Taeri \cite{AmooshahiTaeri}, the authors \cite{CheegerCayleySum, VertexTra} etc. However, even though the game of cops and robbers on Cayley graphs has an extensive literature since the time of Frankl, the game has never been studied on Cayley sum graphs before (to the best of the knowledge of the authors).
+Cayley sum graphs are interesting objects of study in their own right which is apparent from a flurry of works on the subject including those of Chung \cite{Chung89JAMS}, and more recently those of Green \cite{GreenCountingSetsWithSmallSubsetsClique, GreenChromatic}, Grynkiewicz--Lev--Serra \cite{GrynkiewiczLevSerraConnCaylSum}, Green--Morris \cite{GreenMorrisCountingSetsWithSmallSubsets}, DeVos--Goddyn--Mohar--\v{S}\'{a}mal \cite{DeVosGoddynMoharSamalCayleySumFullerene}, Lev \cite{LevSumDiffHamiltCycle}, Amooshahi--Taeri \cite{AmooshahiTaeri}, the authors \cite{CheegerCayleySum, VertexTra} etc. However, even though the game of cops and robbers on Cayley graphs has an extensive literature since the time of Frankl, the game has never been studied on Cayley sum graphs before (to the best of the knowledge of the authors).
 In this article, we address this issue.
 We also study it on twisted Cayley graphs and twisted Cayley sum graphs.
 For a discussion on these graphs, we refer to \cite{CheegerTwisted, Expansion}.
-The twisted Cayley graphs are related to the generalised Cayley graphs, defined by Maru\v{s}i\v{c}, Scapellato and Zagaglia Salvi \cite{MarusicScapellatoZagagliaSalviGeneralizedCayleyGraph}.
-In fact, the twisted Cayley graphs with respect to involutions and that do not contain any loop are precisely the generalised Cayley graphs and the class of Cayley graphs forms a strict subclass of the class of generalised Cayley graphs (see \cite[Proposition 3.2]{MarusicScapellatoZagagliaSalviGeneralizedCayleyGraph}).
-Even there are generalised Cayley graphs which are not Cayley graphs, but vertex-transitive, as shown by Hujdurovi\'{c}, Kutnar and Maru\v{s}i\v{c} \cite{HujdurovicKutnarMarusic}.
+The notion of twisted Cayley graphs is related to the notion of generalised Cayley graphs as defined by Maru\v{s}i\v{c}, Scapellato and Zagaglia Salvi \cite{MarusicScapellatoZagagliaSalviGeneralizedCayleyGraph}.